VadymNikitan/SOC-Home-Lab-Azure/cases/002-SMB-Password-Spraying-Detection/README.md

 ## Lessons Learned

-- **Granular Log Analysis:** Windows Security `EventID 4625` combined with `LogonType 3` provides precise visibility into unauthorized remote network authentication attempts (SMB, WMI, PowerShell Remoting).
+- **Granular Log Analysis:** Windows Security `EventID 4625` combined with `LogonType 3` provides visibility into failed network authentication attempts, including activity associated with SMB and other network-based authentication scenarios.
 - **SubStatus Codes Matter:** Inspecting low-level SubStatus codes allows analysts to differentiate between a blind dictionary attack targeting non-existent accounts (`0xc0000064`) and targeted guessing against valid corporate names (`0xc000006a`).
 - **Logon Type Distinction:** `LogonType 3` represents a network logon and is commonly associated with services such as SMB, WMI, and WinRM. `LogonType 10` represents a RemoteInteractive logon, typically associated with RDP.
 - **Dcount Optimization:** Relying on unique account counts (`dcount(TargetUserName)`) rather than raw event volume is the most effective way to detect horizontal password spraying while suppressing vertical baseline noise.